jayynew94/Airbeezy/README.md

-This Project was built with:
+ # This Project was built with:
-JavaScript
+-JavaScript
-POSTgres
+-POSTgres
-Sequelize
+-Sequelize
-Express
+-Express
-React
+-React
-Redux
+-Redux

 # Features
 Photo of home page will go here